Social Engineering provides an overview of tools and techniques hackers use to gain access to sensitive information.

 Read more on dark psychology:

-Assumptive questions assumes the target has the knowledge and knows the answer.
+Assumptive questions assume the target has the knowledge and knows the answer.

 Chapter 4: Pretexting

-Christopher Hadnagy says the best way of living your pretext is to becoming the person you need to impersonate.
+Christopher Hadnagy says the best way of living your pretext is to become the person you need to impersonate.

 Two tips I liked: